 Bridget Riley exhibition book (hardback)

-New exhibition book accompanies the greatly anticipated Bridget Riley exhibition, on show in Summer 2019.
+Winner of Best Exhibition Catalogue, ACE Cultural Enterprises Awards 2020.
+Exhibition book accompanied the greatly anticipated Bridget Riley exhibition, on show in Summer 2019.

 A landmark exhibition book reflects on almost 70 years of works by Bridget Riley (b.1931), from some of her earliest to very recent projects, providing a unique record of the work of an artist still very much at the height of her powers.
 Essays from leading scholars and commentators on Riley’s work will make this title the authority on Riley’s practice.